charlie-lk/ng-interconnect/README.md

 `createConnection(name: string): EventEmitter`

-The returned event emitter can be used to `emmit`, `error` or `complete`.
+The returned event emitter can be used for invoking `emmit`, `error` or `complete` methods.
 All the client connections will be notified of these events when invoked.
 Any subsequent creation of the same connection (same name) will return the same event emitter.

 If the `complete` methof od the event is invoked, the clients will be notified and the connection will be destroyed.
 All the client connections are destroyed too.